Fesyss/Final-Project-IoT-and-Cloud-Computing/README.md

 ## Overview

-This is a repository for our open source smart home device/remote controller for businesses.
+This is a repository for our open source socket controller, suitable for both buisnesses and consumers.

 ## Business Description